Recognizing the Signs of Child Abuse and How to Protect Your Child

 Be sure to teach your child that it’s okay to report any type of abuse that they may be experiencing to you or any other trusted adult.

-This way they can contact the proper authorities so that the matter can be investigated.
+This way you or the trusted adult can contact the proper authorities so that the matter can be investigated.

 When properly informed you can create a safer, healthier world for your children.